oilboi/Crafter-Minetest/README.md

 - fix item size based on number of items in stack to fixed size
 - add hoppers
 - Add TooManyItems
+- add function to check which nodes drop the item
+- fix hoppers not activating furnace